 As noted above, there are all kinds of segments and sectors to choose from.
 Let's take a look at some of them, arranged roughly by category:

-Business services - Accounting, billing, financial services, and tax preparation are popular for former white-collar workers; so are coaching, training, and consulting.
+Business services — Accounting, billing, financial services, and tax preparation are popular for former white-collar workers; so are coaching, training, and consulting brands.
 Businesses also need to be kept clean, providing opportunities for janitorial services in large commercial buildings and small private establishments.
 Ever notice all the plants when you visit a dentist or a professional office?
 Somebody has to supply and care for them.
 It could be you (or your employees).

-Home improvement and maintenance - One of the maxims of home ownership is, "Everything breaks."
-Your opportunity is to fix or repair it, opening the door for handyman services (electric, plumbing, HVAC, etc.), home renovation from kitchens and garages to decks and landscaping and lawn care.
+Home improvement and maintenance — One of the maxims of home ownership is, "Everything breaks."
+Your opportunity is to fix or repair it, opening the door for handyman services (electrical, plumbing, HVAC, etc.), home renovation from kitchens and garages to decks, and landscaping and lawn care.
 And don't forget furniture repair, floor refinishing, painting, and restoration services after a flood, fire, hurricane, or too many years of family living.